 These portfolios are traded often.
 In this, the performance is less certain as it is dependent upon the decision making of the portfolio manager.
 The manager adventures market inefficiencies by purchasing the securities that are undervalued and short selling securities that are overvalued.

-Trading is more active and short-term strategy.
+Trading is a more active and short-term strategy.
 It is all about buying and selling of shares or commodities or even currencies with the aim of making short to medium term gains, rather than long-term growth.
 The basic technique involved in trading is buying at a lower market price and selling it at a higher price within a small period of time or in a reverse way i.e. selling at a higher price and buying it again at a lower price to profit in dropping markets which are known as Short Selling.
 Traders need to be attentive to make profits within a time-frame they want to live in order to avoid losses.
 Hence they apply stop-loss strategy to automatically close the losing positions at a predetermined price level.

 Traders also use Technical analysis as a tool to find high profitability positions.
 Traders are classified depending upon the holding period or timeframe in which stocks or commodities are bought and sold.
 They choose their trading style based on factors like size of the account, time to be involved in, risk tolerance capability, Personality and experience level.